imjoy-team/imjoy-starter/notebooks/README.md

   * Set the path to your micromanager installation folder and a config file.
 Follow the instruction in the [this jupyter notebook](https://github.com/imjoy-team/imjoy-starter/tree/master/notebooks/Micro-Manager-ImJoy-Tutorial.ipynb).

-## Develop web GUI plugin in a notebook
+## Develop web GUI plugins in a notebook
 [This jupyter notebook](https://github.com/imjoy-team/imjoy-starter/tree/master/notebooks/Tutorial-for-ImJoy-plugin-development.ipynb) shows how you can develop web plugins with HTML/CSS/Javascript and works with Python plugins.
 You can also try it in [google colab notebook](https://colab.research.google.com/drive/17eQfwRGRxi8BREGnbh7rb2jIr4Lu02CX?usp=sharing)